splunk/public-o11y-docs/rum/rum-scenario-library/spa-custom-event.rst

 2. Kai opens RUM.
 From the navigation panel, they select :strong:`RUM` and :strong:`Browser` as the source and :strong:`ButtercupBlog` as the Application.

-    In the Application Summary Dashboard Kai sees key metrics about the health of their application:
+    In the application summary dashboard Kai sees key metrics about the health of their application:

     * Web vitals